-5. Out of Town Contact Information
+5. Out of Town Contact Infor mation

 Name Relationship to child

 Home tel. # Work tel. # (w. ext.)

 Cell tel. # E-Mail

-6. Medical/Physician Information
+6. Medical/Physician Informa ation

+List student's known allergies or medic al condition

 Doctor's name Tel. #

 Hospital preference

 Insurance company

 Dentist's name Tel. #

-In a medical emergency, we hereby authorize the school to seek emergency medical assistance for our child if we cannot be reached.
+In a medical emergency, we hereby aut horize the school to seek er mergency medical assistance for our child if we cannot be reached.

 Parent/Guardian signature Date

-Please keep a copy of this form for your records.
-Important : Please update your school immediately if any information changes.
+Please keep a copy of this form for you r records.
+Important: Please e update your school immediately if any information changes.

 In-Town Field Trip

-to go on any field trips in the Ephrata area for the 2023-2024 school
+l give permission for year.
+(Student's Name) to go on any field trips in the Ephrata area for the 2024-2025 school

-year.
-(Student's Nam ne)

-The field trips will be supervised by a teacher(s). these trips. .
+The field trips will be supervise these trips. d by a teacher(s).
 We are releasing New Life Christian School from any liability that may result during

 (Parent's Signature) (Date)

-Release of Information

-New Life Christian School is permitted to publicl participation in officially recognized sports and a not wish such information released, they should y release certain information about students such as name, photograph, activities, diplomas and awards received, and honor roll.
-If parents or guardians do I notify the school in writing.
-If there is no response, New Life Christian School will release of such information.
-We will make every reasonable effort to protect the

-I have read and agree with the Release of Inform nation.

-(Parent's Signature) (Date)
+Polosso of Informat ion